ngocban284/Image-Lazer-Backend/README.md

 ## The Project

-This is a photo sharing social networking site.
-Users need to register to experience Image Lazer .
+As this is a photo sharing social networking site, registration is needed for users to experience all of Image Lazer's features:

-Users feature :

-- log in
-- log out
-- edit personal information
-- view information of a post
+- Create your own albums of interests or hobbies
-- save other people's posts to your album
+- Save people's posts to your albums for later inspirations
-- create your own albums
-- write a comment for post
+- Look into the details of a post
-- follow others
+- Commenting on different posts, be it praises or criticisms.
+- Follow people whose style you jam with
-- chat with others
+- Chat with your followers or people you followed
+- And of course you can also change your personal information (avatar, interests, etc...)
+...

 ### Project Architecture

 <img width="1084" alt="Ảnh chụp Màn hình 2022-08-29 lúc 13 46 00" src="https://user-images.githubusercontent.com/92626813/187147352-332e50c1-392a-441d-8550-e7f2d1965edb.png">

-- LIKE MODULE : module provides like feature.
+- LIKE MODULE : Deals with the liking mechanisms.
-- COMMENT MODULE : module that provides comment feature.
+- COMMENT MODULE : Provides commenting feature.
-- POST MODULE : provides user handling with 1 post.
+- POST MODULE : Handles user interactions with posts.
-- ALBUM MODULE : gives users the ability to create their own albums.
+- ALBUM MODULE : Gives users the ability to create their own albums.
-- FOLLOW MODULE : provides users with follow other people's feature.
+- FOLLOW MODULE : Provides users with following capability.
-- SAVEPOST MODULE : provides the function to save other people's posts to your album.
+- SAVEPOST MODULE : Provides the function to save other people's posts to your album.
-- USER MODULE: provides login, logout, post posting, save post, comment, like, chat feature for users.
+- USER MODULE: Provides login, logout, post posting, save post, comment, like, chat feature for users.
-- CHAT MODULE : provides chat feature for users.
+- CHAT MODULE : All things messaging related.

 =>All modules will be included in APP MODULE to ensure the encapsulation of the application.